Honda Fit / Jazz (2015–2020) Review: Fuel Economy, Reliability, and Ownership Costs

 • Large cargo space for its size

-With the seats folded, the Fit can carry items you wouldn’t expect from a small hatchback.
-This makes it ideal for:
+With the seats folded, the Fit can carry items you wouldn’t expect from a small hatchback, making it ideal for small families, ride-hailing drivers, students, and young professionals.

 Reliability & Maintenance